 total platinum weight: 1.9 oz

 This special set includes the 99.95% pure brilliant uncirculated 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz Platinum Maple Leaf coins.
 The iconic maple leaf on the reverse side of the coins has a holographic design.
-500 such sets were issued in 2002 and these were the only Platinum Maple Leafs issued that year (and the only Hologram Platinum Maple Leafs ever).
+A total of 500 such sets was issued in 2002 and these were the only Platinum Canadian Maple Leafs issued that year (and the only hologram issues of the Canadian Maple Leaf platinum coin ever).